maelh/hxd-plugin-framework/README.md

 ## Coding conventions

-Identifiers are named in a Delphi-typical manner, also in the C++ version, to make it easier to keep the interfaces in both languages in synch (the original being in Delphi, just like HxD itself).
+Identifiers are named in a Delphi-typical manner, also in the C and C++ versions, to make it easier to keep the interfaces in all languages in synch (the original being in Delphi, just like HxD itself).
 That means types begin with a T and pointer types begin with a P. Fields (member variables in C++) begin with an F.

 This concerns contributions to the plugin framework itself.
 You are free to use your own coding conventions for your plugins, obviously.